The Complete Guide To Blogging For Marketing

 The copy should also convey a single voice brand that customers come to expect from you.

 Web copy and content written at a 12th-grade level will connect with a few people.
 It would be best if you always spoke the language of your customers.
 Avoid industry jargon that you may not have time to explain in copy.
 And don’t be afraid to start a sentence with “and” or end a sentence with a preposition.
 Unless your target is an English Professor, you’re simply writing as most people talk.

 The above subtitle is a perfect example of what not to do.
 Does the average person know what “parlance” is?

 Technical jargon should be kept to a minimum.
 And acronyms should be explained when first used.
 The Hemmingway App is a free tool that helps you make content and copy more readable.
 It even suggests simpler terms or sentences that can be broken up.

-The above paragraph was at a 9th-grade level as you can see below.
+The above paragraph was at a 9th-grade level, as you can see below.
 Landing between 5th – 8th is a good goal for the average audience, and lower is usually better.
-I took the app’s advice and was able to get this down to 5th grade.
+I took the app’s advice and got this down to 5th grade.

 Know Who You’re Writing For